 The typeface was, of course, Johnston Sans and, although Eiichi didn’t know it at the time, it was a typeface created by Edward Johnston and unique to the London Underground.
 It was this typeface that helped motivate him into becoming a typographer and indirectly this that meant when Colin Banks (one of his course assessors and the “Banks” part of Banks & Miles) offered him a job as a typographer post-graduation, he leapt at the chance.

-It was also this typeface, Colin Banks finally told him upon his arrival at Banks & Miles, that Eiichi would be working on.
-Eiichi had been hired to redesign Johnston Sans.
+It was also this typeface, Colin Banks told him when he arrived, that Eiichi would be working on.
+He had been hired to redesign Johnston Sans.

 “That morning,” says Eiichi, “was a bit of a shock.”